 Skip to main content

-Burial, Cremation or Resomation
+Burial, Cremation or Resomation?

 Traditionally the only way to say goodbye to a loved one was burial in a grave, whether it is an existing plot owned by the family or a new grave is purchased.
 Now we have the options of cremation and resomation.
 There are seven crematoria in Ireland, four in Dublin, and one in Cork, Belfast, Cavan and Shannon.
 We also have Europe’s first Resomation facility in Navan which opened in late 2023.